python-control/python-control/doc/intro.rst

     K, _, _ = lqr(sys)

-* Python-control supports both single-input, single-output (SISO) systems and mullti-input, multi-output (MIMO) systems, including time and frequency responses.
-By default, SISO systems will typically generate objects that have the input and output dimensions supressed (using the NumPy :func:`~numpy.squeeze` function).
+* Python-control supports both single-input, single-output (SISO) systems and multi-input, multi-output (MIMO) systems, including time and frequency responses.
+By default, SISO systems will typically generate objects that have the input and output dimensions suppressed (using the NumPy :func:`~numpy.squeeze` function).
 The `squeeze` keyword can be set to `False` to force functions to return objects that include the input and output dimensions.